 The infection can be very debilitating even for those who are normally healthy.
-For some it can be deadly.
+For some it can be life threatening.

 At The Royal Marsden we offer the flu vaccine for free to all staff.
-By having the vaccine it means that staff will reduce their personal risk of getting flu, reduce the risk of our vulnerable patients contracting the virus and protect their own families and friends.
+By having the vaccine it means that staff will reduce their personal risk of getting flu, reduce the risk of our vulnerable patients contracting the virus and protect their own families, friends and colleagues.

 Advice on avoiding flu

 We would encourage all those in at risk groups to contact their GP or local pharmacy about getting a flu vaccination as soon as possible.
-The vaccine takes a couple of weeks to become effective, so by having it early you are well protected when we start to see cases rise.
+The best time to have the flu vaccine is in the autumn or early winter, before flu starts spreading and we start to see cases rise.

 You can find out more information about this year’s flu vaccination on the NHS website.